KasperskyLab/Kaspresso/wiki/05_Device.md

 11. `hackPermissions` provides the possibility of allowing any permission requests without default Android permission dialog.
 See the example [DeviceHackPermissionsSampleTest](../sample/src/androidTest/java/com/kaspersky/kaspressample/device_tests/DeviceHackPermissionsSampleTest.kt).
 12. `exploit` allows to rotate device or press system buttons.
 See the example [DeviceExploitSampleTest](../sample/src/androidTest/java/com/kaspersky/kaspressample/device_tests/DeviceExploitSampleTest.kt).
 13. `language` allows to switch language.
 See the example [DeviceLanguageSampleTest](../sample/src/androidTest/java/com/kaspersky/kaspressample/device_tests/DeviceLanguageSampleTest.kt).
 14. `logcat` provides access to adb logcat.
-See the example [DeviceLogcatSampleTest](../sample/src/androidTest/java/com/kaspersky/kaspressample/device_tests/DeviceLogcatSampleTest.kt).
+See the example [DeviceLogcatSampleTest](../kaspresso/kaspresso-sample/src/androidTest/java/com/kaspersky/kaspressample/device_tests/DeviceLogcatSampleTest.kt). <br>
+The purpose of `logcat`: <br>
+If you have not heard about [GDPR](https://gdpr-info.eu/) and [high-profile lawsuits](https://www.theverge.com/2019/1/21/18191591/google-gdpr-fine-50-million-euros-data-consent-cnil) then you are lucky.
+But, if your application works in Europe then it's so important to enable/disable all analytics/statistics according to acceptance of the agreements.
+One of the most reliable ways to check analytics/statistics sending is to verify logcat where all analytics/statistics write their logs (in debug mode, sure).
+That's why we have created a special `Logcat` class providing a wide variety of ways to check logcat.
 15. `uiDevice` returns an instance of ```android.support.test.uiautomator.UiDevice```.
 We don't recommend to use it directly because there is **Kautomator** that offers a more readable, predictable and stable API to work outside your application.

 Also **Device** provides application and test contexts - `targetContext` and `context`.